-CRISTINA PEDLER AND LIAM ROGERS WRITE — As the delta variant ravages the world we thought could have been recovering from COVID-19 by now, some countries are feeling neglected.
+CRISTINA PEDLER WRITES — As the delta variant ravages the world we thought could have been recovering from COVID-19 by now, some countries are feeling neglected.

 Vaccine development by countries in the West, China, and Russia have brought to light major disparities in access to healthcare.
 While citizens in the U.S. are bickering over which vaccine is the safest, people in other countries are praying to get any vaccine at all.
 One example is Nepal, a land-locked country in South Asia with a population of 28.6 million.